 The following guidelines are provided as a tool to assist you in following the rules and regulations of the Bankruptcy Court while you are attempting to reorganize your debt in Chapter 13.
-Please write your name and case number in the spaces provided above.
-You will need to use that information whenever you call or write the Trustee's office.
+Please provide your case number whenever you call or write the Trustee's office.

 Your attorney is obligated to appear on your behalf and represent your interests as long as your case is active or until the judge permits your attorney to withdraw from your case.
-If you ever have any questions concerning your case, your creditors, your rights under the Bankruptcy Code, or your options under Chapter 13, call your attorney first.
+If you ever have any questions concerning your case, your creditors, your rights under the Bankruptcy Code, or your options under Chapter 13, MAKE SURE YOU CALL YOUR ATTORNEY FIRST.

 Your attorney should have explained to you how much your legal fee would be and how it will be paid.
 Be sure you specifically discussed whether additional legal services during your Plan will cost more money or whether the initial fee will cover all legal costs.

 You must begin making Plan payments to the Trustee in accordance with the Order Establishing Deadline for Making Payments, which is entered by the Court and mailed to you.
 In any event, this date will be a date no more than thirty (30) days following the date you filed your Chapter 13 Petition or the date you converted your case from a Chapter 7 to Chapter 13.
 ALL PAYMENTS MUST BE MADE TO: